0xPlaygrounds/rig-book/src/playbook/rag.md

 # Retrieval-Augmented Generation (RAG)

+The full example for this section can be found [on the GitHub repo.](https://github.com/0xPlaygrounds/rig-book/blob/main/snippets/rag/src/main.rs)

 ## What is RAG?
 Retrieval Augmented Generation (or RAG) retrieves relevant documents from a data store based on a given query and includes them in an LLM prompt to assist with grounding a response in factual information.
 The goal of doing this is to reduce hallucinations and include data that may be missing from a model's training data (or that it cannot retrieve from a web search).